borja-glez/springify/springify-crypto/README.md

-# Springify is an open source Java Spring utility library #
+# Springify Crypto #

+Crypto utilities of the Springify library.

-### Use Springify as Maven dependency
+### Use Springify Crypto as Maven dependency
-Add this to your pom.xml file to use the latest version of Springify (with all modules):
+Add this to your pom.xml file to use the latest version of Springify Crypto:

         <dependency>
             <groupId>com.borjaglez</groupId>
-            <artifactId>springify-all</artifactId>
+            <artifactId>springify-crypto</artifactId>
             <version>0.0.1-SNAPSHOT</version>
         </dependency>

-Or import the modules independently.

 ### License
 Springify is Open Source software released under the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html).